reshufflehq/reshuffle-smartsheet-connector/README.md

 connector to access to online spreadsheets at [smartsheet.com](https://smartsheet.com).

-The following example prints sheet data as CSV:
+The following example tracks changed to an online spreadtsheet.
+Chages are reported at the sheet level, row level and cell level:

 ```js
 const { Reshuffle } = require('reshuffle')